cardano-foundation/CIPs/CPS-0010/README.md

 APIs, at a base level, should focus on preserving the base [role of the wallet](#clear-role-of-wallet).

 ### Context
-Here we will add context to the current state of Cardano's wallet connectors.

-#### Cardano Wallet-Web Bridge History
+#### Cardano Connector History
 [CIP-30](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0030/README.md) is *the* fundamental wallet connector standard for Cardano.
 This standard has facilitated the emergence of dApp development on Cardano by defining both a connection standard and an API.
 It is, to date, the only wallet connector standard to see wide adoption in the ecosystem.
-Using an injected Javascript object for communication between wallets and web-based stacks.
-Since its' authoring CIP-30 has seen continued iteration, with changes to its API.
+Using an injected Javascript object for communication between wallets and web-based stacks Since its' authoring, CIP-30 has seen continued iteration with changes to its API.

 ##### CIP-30 Alternatives
 Since CIP-30's authoring there have only been two other competing standards, in CIP-45 | Decentralized WebRTC dApp-Wallet Communication ([#395](https://github.com/cardano-foundation/CIPs/pull/395)) and CIP-90 | Extendable dApp-Wallet Web Bridge ([#462](https://github.com/cardano-foundation/CIPs/pull/462/)).